eadka/sleep-health-predictor/README.md

 - Target: `Quality of Sleep`

 ## Workflow
 The dataset analysis and the models training were conducted in Jupyter Notebook.
-You can find it in the file named [sleep-health-predictor-notebook.ipynb](https://github.com/eadka/sleep-health-predictor/blob/main/notebooks/notebook.ipynb).
+You can find it in the file named [sleep-health-predictor-notebook.ipynb](https://github.com/eadka/sleep-health-predictor/blob/main/notebooks/sleep-health-predictor-notebook.ipynb).

+Following steps were performed in this notebook.

 1. **Data Cleaning & Exploration**
 2. **Feature Engineering**